 Taxation is repeatedly denounced throughout the story.
 Garson continues by noting that, “There were good people who could ill afford the cruel tax.”
 Even the film’s chief villain, Ben Haramad (voice by Jose Ferrer), who kidnaps Aaron in order to compel him to perform in his traveling show, addresses his audience as “fellow taxpayers,” indicating that as bad as he might be, he is one with his audience in suffering under a much more cruel and malicious oppressor.

 I couldn’t have been happier that my seven-year-old daughter was exposed to all of this, along with a very age appropriate introduction to the gospel stories.
-With the central lesson of Thanksgiving – that communism is lethal and that private property is essential to human survival – effectively erased from popular consciousness, it was refreshing to see these foundational libertarian ideas surviving in a classic Christmas special.
+With the central lesson of Thanksgiving – that communism is lethal and private property essential to human survival – effectively erased from popular consciousness, it was refreshing to see these foundational libertarian ideas surviving in a classic Christmas special.

 Next, we queued up another oldie from the same DVD compilation; Santa Claus is Comin’ to Town (1970).
 This one didn’t disappoint, either.
 Again, the general misery within the aptly named “Sombertown” has the same source: government.
 One cannot help but see the parallels between Burgermeister Meisterburger’s idiotic law against toys and the U.S. government’s War on Drugs.
 All of the familiar characteristics are there.